r4pi/r4pi.org/content/using_r.md

 Save workspace image? [y/n/c]: n
 ```

-When we run `q()`, R will ask us if we want to save our "workspace".
-The workspace contains all the variables we creaed
+When you run `q()`, R will ask if you want to save your "workspace".
+The workspace contains all the variables you've created
-and packages that we've loaded.
-It's generally considered to be bad practice to save the workspace, as it can get us
+and packages that you've loaded.
+It's generally considered bad practice to save the workspace, as it can get us
 into trouble later on, so always answer with "n".

 Eventually, even this might feel like too much typing and someone will point out that you can accomplish the same thing